MDHaggai/NetworkAutomation/Chapter2-Literature Review.md

 will play a critical role in scaling security measures, automatically adapting protections to evolving threats and expanding network perimeters.

- The future of network automation is characterized by smarter, more proactive technologies that reduce manual burdens and elevate the strategic impact of network management.
+ T he future of network automation is characterized by smarter, more proactive technologies that reduce manual burdens and elevate the strategic impact of network management.
 The integration of AI, the adoption of intent-based networking, the expansion of edge computing, and heightened security and regulatory measures will shape the next generation of network automation, making